bestander/homebridge-philips-hue/ReadMe.md

 }
 ```

-To find your device uuid, use `hcitool lescan`, grab the device uuid
+To find your device uuid, use `hcitool lescan`, grab the device uuid.
+You need to make the lamp pairable before the plugin can connect to it, for that go to Hue App -> Settings -> Voice assistants -> Alexa -> Make discoverable